Oxidit/site-patterns/pattern2/README.md

 # What's that?

-That's just a common simple site made with html/css/some javascript as an interior design studio pattern.
+That's just a common simple site made with html/css/some javascript as a pattern.

 That's how it looks:
 ___________________________________________________________________________________________________________